Thank you for your interest in the Baylor College of Medicine Genetic Counseling Program.

 The experiences should include sufficient opportunity to work in a responsible, one-on-one (in person or by telephone) relationship with a variety of individuals seeking information, resources, guidance, counseling, or other support services made available through the sponsoring agency or organization.

 Ideally, some form of reporting or performance review with ongoing supervision should be a component of the experiences.
 Applicants may wish to complete these experiences on a part-time basis in the evenings and weekends while either attending school or working full-time in advance of applying.

 Two Letters of Recommendation

-A supervisor from your advocacy experience must write one letter.
-The other letter may be from anyone who can comment on your academic, employment, or volunteer experience.
-If for some reason it is not possible to get a letter related to your advocacy experience, please submit an explanation that clarifies why your advocacy supervisor did not write a letter.
+Letters of recommendation may be from anyone who can comment on your academic, employment, or volunteer experience.
 Letters should not come from family members, but from others who have known you in educational, work, or community settings.

 The College requires genetic counseling students to undergo a background check to assure that you will be allowed to work in all clinical settings where you are assigned and, ultimately, to qualify for certification.
 Background checks occur after offers of admission, so each student who accepts an offer of admission will be required to provide consent for this to occur.

 Structural racism directly impacts all communities, including the healthcare community.
 As a leading biomedical institution in one of the largest, most diverse cities in the United States, Baylor College of Medicine is committed to protecting and promoting the health of all individuals, to working toward a more just healthcare system, and to demonstrating leadership in the advancement of diversity, inclusion and equity.

 Read the College’s position statement on Racial Justice to Improve Public Health.